-The credit is generally 10% of the cost of each vehicle you place in service during the year.
+The credit is generally 10% of the cost of each qualified electric vehicle you place in service during the year.
 If your vehicle is a depreciable business asset, you must reduce the cost of the vehicle by any section 179 deduction before figuring the 10% credit.
-If you need information on the section 179 deduction, get Publication 946.
+If you need information on the section 179 deduction, see Publication 946.